maxpetul/C3X/README.txt

 INCLUDES (** = new in latest version):
 - ** Support for the executable from PCGames.de
-Convenience features:
+- ** Address issues with text encoding for non-English games Convenience features:
  - Stack unit commands
   - Stack bombard